Published on 24.10.17 in Vol 4, No 2 (2017): Jul-Dec

 Patient-centered care hinges on patients having ways to collaboratively engage in designing and monitoring their care .
 Technology may afford for more accessible provider–patient interaction [ , ] when planning and monitoring patient care.
 In pediatric rehabilitation, electronic PROs have emerged as one way to feasibly elicit caregiver input about the child’s functional status when the child receives care.
 As rehabilitation is designed to improve children’s functioning in activities of daily life, caregiver input about the child’s functional status can be used to ensure patient-centeredness in monitoring outcomes of service provision [ , ].
 Pilot data on the feasibility of electronic PRO data collection within routine care suggest that they can be feasibly completed in entirety within or outside an early intervention home visit [ ].

 To our knowledge, this is one of the first studies to examine the feasibility of a stepwise process (PEM+) for caregivers to build on a baseline assessment of their young child’s participation and actively develop an individualized care plan for their child.
-Provider input helped to characterize PEM+ as a process, whereby a caregiver can establish their intervention priorities, develop goals related to each priority, and create action plans for goal attainment [, ].
+Provider and caregiver input helped to characterize PEM+ as a process, whereby a caregiver can establish their intervention priorities, develop goals related to each priority, and create action plans for goal attainment [, ].
 Main findings of this study suggest that 88% (22/25) or more of the caregivers sampled could engage in 4 out of the 5 parts to the PEM+ process by telephone and viewed it as an accessible way to help plan care for their young child.
 Several trends in stepwise completion rates and the approaches taken for step completion suggest that PEM+ can be built as an eHealth solution and are discussed.

 Caregivers in this study benefited from multiple options to complete the first step of PEM+, whereby they were instructed to weigh their priorities for change and identify a top priority.
 Some parents expressed difficulty when rank ordering problematic activities for their child, and one parent opted to sort the activities instead.
 Although less common, sorting problematic activities may be a viable approach to weighing priorities for change.
 Sorting may be a particularly valuable approach in cases where the caregiver has identified a large number of activities in which change is desired.
 Patient choice is a key indicator of patient-centeredness and is a common feature of eHealth technologies specific to planning care [ , ].
 Both ranking and sorting options are programmable core requirements to afford for parental choice during PEM+ completion.